 There are two main types of cervical cancer:

 - Squamous cell cancer – this is the most common type of cervical cancer.
 It starts in the cells that cover the outer surface of the cervix at the top of the vagina.
-The Pap test can usually detect early cell changes that could lead to squamous cell cancer.
+The Cervical Screening Test test can usually detect early cell changes that could lead to squamous cell cancer.

 - Adenocarcinoma – this type of cervical cancer is less common.
 It starts in the glandular cells, which are found in the cervical canal.
-The Pap test cannot easily detect early changes that lead to this cancer, although sometimes these changes are picked up.
+The Cervical Screening Test test cannot easily detect early changes that lead to this cancer, although sometimes these changes are picked up.

 Risk factors for cervical cancer